rositawong/Random_Code/External Mergesort/README.md

 ###Notes:
 f1.txt is a large file which I didn't show in the tests cases for simplicity purposes.
-If you'd like to see what happens with a large file, include "f1.txt" in files.txt
+If you'd like to see what happens with a large file, include "f1.txt" in test_1.txt

 ###Design:
 - Reason for using fstreams vs data structures is to limit memory use to hold this information (i.e. filenames of files to be merged).